alsatwar/PM-Case-Challenges/README.md

 # PM-Case-Challenges
 The collection of case challenges solved provided by PM School community to improve PM skills

+# To improve ‘See All Activity’ feature in LinkedIn app/website
+Solved by conducting user research(through survey questionnaire) on 80 LinkedIn users, analyzed the data collected, accordingly suggested features to solve the problem creating wireframes and success metrics

+**Problem Statement:**

+Nayar is a prefinal year student at IIT(ISM) Dhanbad, he is currently looking for summer internship in the field of product management.
+He uses LinkedIn to find internship opportunities in job section, posts by HRs or startup founders and to gain knowledge ( other people’s experience, thoughts on current scenario and future scope ).
+He has converted from daily active user to power user of LinkedIn since past two months(As of 25th May 2021).
+But he faces poor user experience regarding ‘See All Activity’ feature, because

+Whenever he visits ‘All activity’ page to see his previously seen post he has to scroll down through the page to find the post

+Sometimes he doesn’t find that post

+He thinks that this feature has to revamped and redesigned to improve user experience

+**Goals**

+Redesign ‘See All Activity’ page to improve user experience and customer satisfaction

+Increase engagement in ‘See All Activity’ page

+Increase frequency of visits to ‘See All activity’ page

 # Koo-App (Runners Up WC34, PM School)

 **Problem Statement:**